arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-11.md

 Run the test and see it pass.

+The type `WithCount`, together with `>>=` and `pure'` is what we call a State Monad.
+In this implementation, it only accounts for an integer `count`, but nothing prevents you from making it more generic.

 ## Do you like it?
-I don't know you, but that series of `>>=` and `fun s ->` makes my head spin.
-Yes, it's amazing: it's stateful code with an imperative scent.
+I know you are not excited.
+How could you be?
+That series of `>>=` and `fun s ->` makes head spin, don't they?
+Yes, it's true: it's stateful code with an imperative scent.
 See how:

 ```fsharp
 putCount (count + 1)
 ```

 seems to imperatively update a global variable.
 I'm sure you can follow the flow and understand it, and reading between the lines you can see how how it looks like imperative code.
 Yet, I bet you would call it all but fluent and readable.

-If you are only partially satisfied with the result, you are not alone.
+If you are only partially satisfied with the result and you expected the State Monad to be more magic, you are not alone.
 The designers of Haskell also felt that expressions like the above could be improved with some little syntactic sugar.

 So they invented the *do notation*.
-Which is what you are going to implement too in the [next chapter](state-monad-for-the-rest-of-us-12).
+Which is what you are going to implement too in the [next chapter](state-monad-for-the-rest-of-us-12), and which will make you see the true nature of LINQ.

 # References